PaddlePaddle/PaddleOCR/doc/doc_en/inference_en.md

 ## Text recognition model inference

-The following will introduce the ultra-lightweight Chinese recognition model inference and CTC loss-based recognition model inference. **The recognition model inference based on Attention loss is still being debugged**.
+The following will introduce the lightweight Chinese recognition model inference, other CTC-based and Attention-based text recognition models inference.
 For Chinese text recognition, it is recommended to choose the recognition model based on CTC loss.
 In practice, it is also found that the result of the model based on Attention loss is not as good as the one based on CTC loss.
+In addition, if the characters dictionary is modified during training, make sure that you use the same characters set during inferencing.
+Please check below for details.

-### 1. Ultra-lightweight Chinese recognition model inference
+### 1. LIGHTWEIGHT CHINESE TEXT RECOGNITION MODEL REFERENCE

-For ultra-lightweight Chinese recognition model inference, you can execute the following commands:
+For lightweight Chinese recognition model inference, you can execute the following commands:

 ```
 python3 tools/infer/predict_rec.py --image_dir="./doc/imgs_words/ch/word_4.jpg" --rec_model_dir="./inference/rec_crnn/"